 Agency MBS spreads relative to benchmark interest rates increased to levels observed in March of 2020 by the end of the third quarter of 2022 and have exceeded those levels in October of 2022.
 Returns for the Agency MBS market for the third quarter of 2022 were (5.4)% and these returns were 1.7% lower than comparable duration LIBOR swaps.
-The relative performance across the Agency MBS universe is skewed in favor of higher coupon, 30-year securities that are currently in production by originators.
-Lower coupon securities, especially those held in large amounts by the Fed, and which may eventually be sold by the Fed, have performed the worst.
-These results are consistent with the relative duration of the securities, as higher coupons have shorter durations, or less sensitivity to movements in interest rates.
-Actions by the Fed may prevent the sector from performing well in the near term but, if the economy does contract and enter a recession, the sector could do well on a relative performance basis owing to the lack of credit exposure of Agency MBS.
-This is consistent with the sector's history of performance in a counter-cyclical manner - doing well when the economy is soft and relatively poorly when the economy is strong.
+The relative performance across the Mass Whiverse is skewed in favor of higher coupon, 30-year securities that are currently in production by originators.
+Lower coupon securities, especially those held in large amounts by the Fed, and which may eventually be sold by the Fed, have performed the Worst results are consistent with the relative duration of the securities, as higher coupons have shorter durations, or less sensitivity to movements in interest rates.
+Actions by the Fed may prevent the sector from performing well in the near term but, if the economy domact and enter a recession, the sector could do well on a relative performance basis owing to the lack of credit exposure of Mass CyThis is consistent with the sector's history of performance in a counter-cyclical manner - doing well when the economy is soft relatively poorly when the economy is strong.